simonambridge/RestServer/README.md

 ###Querying WIth Solr

-With CQL you can query the sensor data table using the primary key (name) and clustering column range scan (time) like so:
+With CQL you cant query the sensor data table using a range scan on time because its part of the partiton key - this would fail:
 ```
 SELECT * FROM sparksensordata.sensordata WHERE name='p100' AND time>'2016-07-01 22:52:52';
 ```

-But you cant query on the value column because it isn't indexed.
+And you cant query on the value column because it isn't indexed.

 Solr integration allows you to search on any column, without needing to know or use a partition key - for example a wild card search on records where value is greater than 1:
 ```